lupyuen/lupyuen.github.io/src/quickjs2.md

 ![Running our Drag-n-Drop App on NuttX Emulator](https://lupyuen.github.io/images/quickjs2-emulator.png)

-TODO
+Read on to find out how we made it...

 ![NuttX App Builder with Blockly](https://lupyuen.github.io/images/quickjs2-blockly.png)

 # Emulator Demo

-Here's the Emulator Demo that we can play along at home...
+Here's the __Emulator Demo__ that we can play along at home...

 1. Head over to this link...